 Also take note, the first two coins have one thing or another preventing a FS designation.

-(I'll usually send back a couple of photos to help illustrate the kind of coin I'm looking for)
+(I'll usually send back a couple of photos to help illustrate the kind of coin I'd have interest in)

 If you would like me to have a look at them, you would need to send them and pay postage both ways in the event

 (I have had a few collectors send me their coins for review.
 I have bought very few.)